ValKmjolnir/Nasal-Interpreter/README.md

     print(i)
 ```

-This program can run normally with output 0 1 2 3.
+This program can run normally.
-But take a look at the iterator 'i',
+But take a look at the iterator `i`,
-this symbol is defined in foreach without using keyword 'var'.
+it is defined in foreach without using keyword `var`.
-I think this design will make programmers filling confused.
-This is ambiguous that programmers maybe difficult to find the 'i' is defined here.
+I think this design will make programmers feeling confused that they maybe hard to find the `i` is defined here.
-Without 'var', programmers may think this 'i' is defined anywhere else.
+Without `var`, they may think this `i` is defined anywhere else.

-So in this new interpreter i use a more strict syntax to force users to use 'var' to define iterator of forindex and foreach.
+So in this interpreter i use a more strict syntax to force users to use `var` to define iterator of forindex and foreach.
-If you forget to add the keyword 'var',
+If you forget to add the keyword `var`, you will get this:
-and you haven't defined this symbol before,
-you will get this:

 ```javascript
 [code] test.nas:2 undefined symbol "i".